johnanvik/devops-colouring/SETUP.md

 # Adding Collaborators
 ## Adding students to the project's team

+### For now, this needs to be done manually by sending an invite to each student

 1. Make a local clone of https://github.com/johnanvik/devops-colouring
 1. Create a CSV file called `students.csv` in the scripts folder
 1. Add the GitHub user names of all the students to the CSV file, one user name per line.